Thor-tech-of-metal/repo-it-notes/my-notes-scala/summaries/2-objects-and-classes/3-type-classes-important.md

 // Hi!
 ```

+**Here there is no import becasue the implicit class has been defined in the scop**

 #### Type classes more complex

 In This example we are going to make chat make chat to some Person, Dog and String without:
 1) Adding the chat method in Person, Dog and String.
 2) Extending trait

-3) just by adding an import ChattyAddons.
+Just by adding an import ChattyAddons.

+**The import ChattyAddons cover all implicit class cases Person, Dog and String**

 ```